armanmaurya/Notes/Neural Network/CNN/Object Detection/Linear Transformation.md

-Linear Transformations form the core of fully connected (dense) layers in neural networks.
+Linear Transformations form the core of [Fully Connected (dense) Layer](Fully%20Connected%20Layer.md) in [Neural Network](../../Neural%20Network.md).
 The essence of a linear transformation is mapping an input vector to an output vector using a weight matrix.
 This operation is described by the equation:
 $$
 y=W⋅x+b
 $$